Back to Home Benefits of Prebiotics, Probiotics, and Postbiotics for Dogs

 Should Dogs Have a Combination of All Three?

-So, where can you find a digestive supplement that does it all?
+So, where can you find a digestive supplement that’s done right?
 Right here!

-PupGrade’s meat-flavored Digestive Chews are a great healthy treat to help aid your dog’s digestive health.
-With a blend of prebiotics, probiotics, and powerful ingredients like pumpkin powder, your dog will experience a healthy, balanced gut.
-As a bonus, our chews are rich in essential vitamins, minerals, and nutrients that benefit not only the GI tract but your pup’s immune system, too.
+PupGrade’s meat-flavored Digestive Support Soft Chews are a healthy treat designed to support your dog’s gut from the inside out.
+With a blend of prebiotics, probiotics, and functional ingredients like pumpkin powder, your dog will enjoy a balanced gut and a stronger immune system.

 Searching for more ways to level up your dog’s healthy lifestyle?
 Look no further than right here.
 We’re all about real benefits rather than just a tasty, empty-calorie snack.
 Help your best friend feel like a puppy again with our naturally derived supplements, made with only the highest quality ingredients!
 Shop all our products here.